 App use is a unique requirement of working with Convoy, and it is just as important as arriving on time and not falling off loads.
 Carriers using the app experience better service from our operational team.
 Through the app, we respond faster to problems on loads, reduce or eliminate ETA calls, and manage immediate detention payouts without additional paperwork.

-1) The correct driver is assigned to a shipment
+- The correct driver is assigned to a shipment.

-2) Driver completion event: For each step of a shipment (pickup and stops), a completion event needs to be logged, either through an automatic trigger via GPS, or manually entering a completion.
+- Driver completion event: For each step of a shipment (pickup and stops), a completion event needs to be logged, either through an automatic trigger via GPS, or manually select load progress button upon completion.
 Additionally, a driver can request detention through the app for eligible shipments.

-3) Location services are turned on: The drivers phone has location services activated starting 3.5 hours prior to the scheduled pickup appointment time and turned on throughout the entirety of the load.
-Location services also need to be turned on for trailer pick up and drop offs.
+- Location services are turned on: The driver's phone has location services enabled starting 3.5 hours prior to the scheduled pickup appointment time and continuing throughout the entirety of the load.
+Location services also need to be turned on for empty trailer pick up and drop offs.

-4) Uploaded Bill of Lading: A clear picture of all signed Bills of Lading (BOLs) is added via the Convoy app within 24 hours of load completion
+- Uploaded Bill of Lading: A clear picture of all signed Bills of Lading (BOLs) is added via the Convoy app within 24 hours of load completion.
+If you use a factoring company for payment, you still must upload a BOL within the timeframe.
+Please note, sending the BOL via email does not qualify as app-using, as the BOL must be uploaded via the app to meet this requirement.
+Learn how here.

 How to ensure a phone is connecting properly to the Convoy app:

-1) Location services are enabled to ALWAYS ON
+- Location services are enabled to ALWAYS ON.
+See how here.

 Benefits of using the Convoy app:

-Quickpay: Shipments that are ‘app using’ qualify for Quickpay, allowing you to get paid sooner, without the need to use factoring companies.
+- QuickPay™️: Shipments that are ‘app using’ qualify for QuickPay™️, allowing you to get paid sooner, without the need to use factoring companies.

 To View Convoy driver app use standards here: https://youtu.be/BzZNTFKqH-0